intel/opencl-intercept-layer/docs/mdapi.md

 where `<CPU NAME>` is a short name of your CPU generation.
 For example, on Kaby Lake machines `<CPU NAME>` is `KBL`.
 You can also add path to `libigdmd.dylib` library to `DYLD_LIBRARY_PATH` environment library, so that it can be found system-wide.
-* MDAPI time-based sampling currently requires elevated privileges because metrics are collected system-wide.
+* Collecting MDAPI metrics currently requires elevated privileges because metrics are collected system-wide.
-* On Linux, MDAPI time-based sampling may be enabled for non-root users by setting `/proc/sys/dev/i915/perf_stream_paranoid` to `0`:
+* On Linux, MDAPI metrics may be enabled for non-root users by setting `/proc/sys/dev/i915/perf_stream_paranoid` to `0`:

     ```sh